Finitely Correlated States Driven by Topological Dynamics: Appendix: Computing the intersection of Ground State Spaces

-In this appendix, we recount the code we use to compute the kernel of several (relatively) large matrices To prove Lemma~\ref{lem:delta_MPS_injectivity}, and compute the Parent Hamiltonian.
-Begin by initializing several variables and the associated assumptions.
+In this appendix, we record the Wolfram code we used to compute the null spaces of several (relatively) large matrices in the proof of Lemma~\ref{lem:delta_MPS_injectivity}.
+We will also compute the orthonormal basis comprising the Parent Hamiltonian from Corollary~\ref{cor:Parent_Hamiltonian}.

-Below, we compute the null space of the vectors corresponding to the spin 0 subspace of the intersection.
-We obtain the matrix M below by first finding a basis for $G_{12}$ (resp. $G_{23}$) by computing with the understanding that we will substitute $1$ for $j$, $2$ for $j+2$, $3$ for $j+2$ in the code.
+To make the exposition more legible, we adopt the convention that $\ell_{x,y} := \phi_{x,y}(j)$ and $r_{x,y} := \phi_{x,y}(j+1)$, where $\phi_{x,y}$ is defined in equation~(\ref{eqn:gj_basis}) above.
+We will list the computations in descending order of the total spin.
 Then, we consider the possibilities for the additional vector in $\C^3\ket{m}$ allowing $m\in\{-1,0,+1\}$.
-So there are only certain allowed combinations with the basis we found for $G_{12}$ in Lemma~\ref{lem:delta_MPS_injectivity}.
-Namely, those whose spin indices in the computational basis add to $0$ (e.g. $\ket{-0+}$) .
-In each case, we get one vector from $m=1$, two vectors from $m=0$, and one vector from $m=-1$.
-There are seven kets whose spin indices add to zero that appear in the expansions (they are: $\ket{-0+},\ket{-+0},\ket{0-+},\ket{000},\ket{0+-},\ket{+-0},\ket{+0-}$) We label the rows of $M$ (in this order) by these kets, and the basis vectors on the left and right-hand sides form the columns, giving us a $7\times8$ matrix.
+So there are only certain allowed combinations with the basis we found for $\mathcal{G}_{12}$ in Lemma~\ref{lem:delta_MPS_injectivity}.
+Namely, those whose spin indices in the computational basis add to $0$ (e.g. $\ket{-0+}$).